hank0982/where-do-developers-test/README.md

 - [jacoco-pertest](src/replication_dynamic_analysis/jacoco-pertest/) contains the per-test JaCoCo wrapper, listeners, and tracking agent.
 - [java_repos](src/replication_dynamic_analysis/java_repos/) contains the subject Java projects used by the study.
 - [scripts](src/replication_dynamic_analysis/scripts/) contains the import and orchestration scripts for rebuilding the analysis outputs.
-- [readme](src/replication_dynamic_analysis/readme/) contains supporting documentation copied with the dynamic-analysis bundle.
+- [README.md](src/replication_dynamic_analysis/README.md) is the entrypoint for the self-contained dynamic-analysis bundle.
+- [documentation/methods](documentation/methods/) contains the LLM-method documentation used to describe the annotation workflow, prompt inventory, and observed model configurations.

 ## Environment